XeroAPI/Xero-Java/README.md

 ### Configure
 This library depends on an external JSON file in order to configure values unique to your Application.
 Our example App is built using Eclipse.
 We start with a Maven Project and select the maven-archetype-webapp during the creation of the Project.
 This creates a web application structure based on Servlet & JSPs.
-By default a src/main/resources directory is added to your project.  **Place the config.json file you create in the resources directory*
+By default a src/main/resources directory is added to your project.  **Place the config.json file you create in the resources directory**.

 The Xero Java SDK - Config.java class parses the JSON file from the resources directory using the following bit of code.